mprice36/NIEM.github.io/reference/tools/ssgt/options/index.md

 ### Domain subsets

-You can add all of the content from a domain to your subset or download the domain subset directly under the "Namespaces" section.
+You can add all of the content from a domain to your subset or download the domain subset directly under the **`Namespaces`** section.